Soblow/MediaSorter/README.md

 ### Zooming and image ratio conservation
 One of the important features of imageSorter is that it preserves the original image ratio.
 By default, when displaying an image, the program will calculate the zoom ratio required so that the whole image can fit in the current viewport while not altering the ratio.
-This works pretty well for regular images without weird ratios, but can be require some adaptation for example for comics.
+This works pretty well for regular images without weird ratios, but can require some adaptation for example for comics.

 ## TODOs
 See `TODO.md` file